Akashdtech/Web-scraping-BeautifulSoup/README.md

 Output:

-    The script generates a CSV file named Best_Technical_Blogs.csv containing the following columns:
+    The script generates a CSV file named Best_Technical_Blogs.csv containing the following columns.

     Best Technical Blogs: Titles of the blogs.
     Description: Summaries of the blogs.